Professor of Sociology

 Published works include:

-- Deviance Across Cultures (an anthology), Oxford University Press, 2014.
+- Deviance Across Cultures, 2nd edition (an anthology), Oxford University Press, 2014.

 - Social Problems: An Introduction to Critical Constructionism, 4th edition, Oxford University Press, 2012.

 - “Cross-cultural and historical method,” The Routledge Handbook of Deviant Behavior, Clifton Bryant, ed., Routledge, 2011.